 Thousands of patients have already filed Pradaxa lawsuits.
 These lawsuits contend that Boehringer Ingelheim failed to warn doctors and patients about the increased risk of bleeding related injuries associated with Pradaxa.
 They also contend that the company defectively designed Pradaxa in a manner that made the drug unsafe for patients.
 The number of lawsuits has led the federal court system to consolidate Pradaxa lawsuits for common pretrial proceedings in the U.S. District Court for the Southern District of Illinois.
 Recently, the federal judge overseeing Pradaxa cases selected four bellwether cases for trial.
 The results of these bellwether trials may help determine the fate of future Pradaxa lawsuits.

 Don't Delay: Have an Attorney Provide an Initial Review of Your Pradaxa Claim Today

 While the possible dangers of the blood-thinning drug Pradaxa have been well-documented and heavily litigated, you may not be sure whether you have a valid claim.
-And if you're concerned about the cost of legal representation, you can have a skilled product liability attorney provide an initial review of your potential claim to determine whether it is worthwhile to move forward with a lawsuit.
+And if you're concerned about the cost of litigation, you can have a skilled product liability attorney provide an initial review of your potential claim to determine whether it is worthwhile to move forward with a lawsuit.